engige/NLP_Twitter_Sentiment_Analysis/README.md

 ## Modeling

+### Modeling Summary

+In this project, multiple binary classification models were trained to predict sentiment in Tweets about Apple and Google products.
+The models included **Logistic Regression**, **Random Forest**, and **Support Vector Machine (SVM)**.
+After tuning, **Logistic Regression** emerged as the best overall performer, achieving an accuracy of **88%**.
+Its strength lay in its ability to detect negative sentiments, with a recall of **0.61** and an F1-score of **0.62**—both outperforming SVM and Random Forest.
+While **SVM** had a slightly higher accuracy of **89%**, its lower recall and F1-score for negative sentiments made it less reliable for capturing this challenging class.
+Random Forest, with its recall of **0.36**, struggled similarly.
+Therefore, **Logistic Regression** was chosen as the most balanced model for binary sentiment analysis.

+For the multiclass sentiment classification task, two models were trained: **Multinomial Naive Bayes** and an **ensemble model** combining Multinomial Naive Bayes and Random Forest.
+The ensemble model achieved superior results, with an accuracy of **68%**, compared to Naive Bayes' **61%**.
+It performed better across all sentiment classes, particularly in improving the detection of negative sentiments and capturing neutral emotions.
+With a more balanced performance across positive, negative, and neutral classes, the ensemble model proved to be the preferred choice for multiclass sentiment classification, offering more reliable results for real-world applications.

 ## Evaluation Metrics

 The evaluation metrics used so far include Accuracy (proportion of correctly classified instances (both positive, negative, and neutral sentiments) out of the total instances), Precision (ratio of correctly predicted positive instances to the total instances predicted as positive), Recall (model's ability to identify all relevant instances of a class) and F1-Score (harmonic mean of precision and recall, providing a balanced metric when both precision and recall are important).
 The higher the metric, the better.

 In the context of generalized sentiment analysis, **F1-score** would be the most important metric to consider, as it balances both **precision** and **recall**.
 Given that the dataset includes several classes, it is crucial not only to correctly classify the sentiments (precision) but also to capture as many relevant examples of each class as possible (recall).
 F1-score helps ensure that the model performs well across different classes without favoring one over the others, which is particularly important in cases of class imbalance like this one.
 Thus, while accuracy provides a general overview, the F1-score offers a more nuanced view of model performance across all sentiment categories.